-As part of the Underwriting Agreement, the Underwriters shall have the right to designate a member of the Board of Directors, or at the Underwriters' option, to designate one individual to attend the meetings of the Company's Board of Directors for a period of five years.
-Further, for a period of five years, the Underwriters shall have a right of first refusal to sell the Company's securities in a public or private offering.
+As part of the Underwriting Agreement, the Representative of the Underwriters shall have the right to designate a member of the Board of Directors, or at the Representative's option, to designate one individual to attend the meetings of the Company's Board of Directors for a period of five years.
+Further, for a period of three years, the Representative shall have a right of first refusal to sell the Company's securities in a public or private offering.